The Application Process

 Be prepared to discuss any previous work or volunteer experiences you have had.

 Dress appropriately and be on time for your interview.

 Take both your class schedule and referral form to the interview.

 The referral form shows the department that you are eligible to work on campus.

 Be sure to thank interviewers for their time and consideration.

 If you have not heard from the department within a week of the interview (or the deadline specified by the department), call and ask if a decision has been made.

 If you get the job, be sure to read the guidelines and policies available on line.

 If you do not get the job, don't give up.
 Look for other jobs on Cardinal Career Link and go to the Career Center for more referrals.

-For help with your job search, visit the Career and Experiential Learning Lab in Lucina Hall 235 for information on interview techniques and résumé writing.
+For help with your job search, visit Career Center Resources available in Lucina Hall, 220 for information on interview techniques, résumé writing and career coaching.
 You may also want to attend one of our daily drop-in advising sessions.